Location: Long Four Acres, South Norfolk

-This house is proposed to be constructed on one of the plots identified as part of the Custom/ Self build site known as Long Four Acres in South Norfolk.
+This low energy detached house is constructed on one of the plots identified as part of the Custom/ Self build site known as Long Four Acres in South Norfolk.

 This courtyard is the perfect place for morning coffee, sheltered from south-westerly winds and with glimpsed views out, while generally sheltered from overlooking.
 The house takes influence from traditional Japanese and sub-tropical architecture, as well as western mid-century design, with large overhanging roofs providing solar shading to the internal spaces, as well as providing protection to the east, south and west sides of the house in bad weather.